OCA/account-invoicing/account_invoice_line_pricelist/README.rst

 ==============================

-By installing this module, on customer/sale invoice lines the unit price will be calculated based on the Price List set for the Customer.
+By installing this module, on customer/sale invoice lines the unit price will be calculated based on the Price List set for the Invoice.
+If no Price List is set on the invoice, then it will be calculated based on the Price List set for the Customer.

 By default, in the standard Odoo, the method 'product_id_change' of model 'account.invoice.line' doesn't take in consideration the pricelist assigned to a customer when calculating the unit price of customer/sale invoice.
+Moreover, in the standard Odoo, the model 'account.invoice' hasn't a pricelist related field.

 For invoices created from sale orders, product prices are already based on price lists.
 This is the standard behavior on Odoo.
 Only for the invoices